emipa606/MechalitCore/README.md

 	- Myrithium: an ultra-strong material.
 The best for building walls and defences.
 	- Vilanite: good look, high beauty, healing properties and high speed of work at bench.
 	- Element X-32: a great material for crafting melee weapon, also needed to create mecha prosthetics.
-	- Traimat: Training material (&quot;Traimat&quot; for short) - items and buildings are created for unbearably long.
+	- Traimat: Training material ("Traimat" for short) - items and buildings are created for unbearably long.
 Used instead of other materials for training sculptors, builders and crafters.

 	# **NEW FLOORS:**

-	- 7 new types of tiles, made fromm new materials (4 are available from start, 3 are unlocked by the &quot;Synthesis&quot; research.)
+	- 7 new types of tiles, made fromm new materials (4 are available from start, 3 are unlocked by the "Synthesis" research.)

 	# **NEW RESOURCE:**

 	- Mechanites: Container with mechanites.
 Mechanites are requred for creation of hi-tech materials, items and buildings.
        - Energy cell: An ancient rare container with a huge supply of energy.
 It can be found in underground deposits of 1x1, and in ancient tombs.
 Needed to create a mecha generator and other items.

 	# **NEW DEFENCES:**